keyan-m/aiken-flat/README.md

 #### Decoder

-The "factory" function for decoders is a bit more complex, as along with decoder functions for each of the record types' fields, the factory also needs to inform the outer decoder of the number of fields expected for a given constructor.
+The "factory" function for decoders is a bit more involved, as along with decoder functions for each of the record types' fields, the factory also needs to inform the outer decoder of the number of fields expected for a given constructor.

 But Aiken currently doesn't allow for functions to be wrapped under other constructs (such as a `Pair`, which could be suitable here).
-Therefore, we must use Scott encoding to provide the factor with a continuation.
+Therefore, we must use Scott encoding to provide the factory with a continuation.
 ```aiken
 use aiken_flat/decoder as de